autonomio/container/README.md

 A single docker container that inititalizes on any system to Autonomio Augmented intelligence dashboard.

+### Minimum features

+- upload data or pick one of the datasets
+- perform train and save model
+- load model and make predictions
+- GUI and Notebook options

 ## Docker container contents

 As a base image for the container we are using [phusion/baseimage](http://phusion.github.io/baseimage-docker/).
 You can find all the additions in the docker file.
 In addition to that there is a simplified access to container management.